-Perhaps surprisingly, sharing a language does not have a significant impact on trade in computer services, while it is associated with 20 percent more trade in other business services.
+Surprisingly, sharing a language does not have a significant impact on trade in computer services, while it is associated with 20% more trade in other business services.
 Being part of a common FTA is important for trade in both services, but more so for computer services.
-The coefficient suggest that country pairs that are part of the same FTA trade about 65percent more computer services and 43 percent more other business services with each other than countries that are not part of the same trade agreement.
-We finally note that EU membership is not associated with more trade in these two services categories than other FTAs.18
+The coefficient suggests that country pairs that are part of the same FTA trade about 65% more computer services and 43% more other business services with each other than countries that are not part of the same trade agreement.
+We finally note that European Union (EU) membership is not associated with more trade in these two services categories than other FTAs.45